alexandair/entra-powershell-docs/docs/conceptual/quickstart-entra-powershell.md

 ---
-title: Get started with the Microsoft Entra PowerShell module
+title: Get started with the module
 description: Get started with the Microsoft Entra PowerShell module by using it perform some basic tasks.

 author: csmulligan